ypei1/ypei1.github.io/_pages/about.md

 - The Decline in China’s Trade Share of GDP: A Structural Accounting (<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5047968">PDF</a>)

-- Lines That Matter: Provincial Borders, Welfare, and  Inequality in China ( joint with [Jun Nie](https://www.junnie27.com/). )    draft coming soon  <br>
+- Local Trade Protection and Spatial Income Inequality in China ( joint with [Jun Nie](https://www.junnie27.com/). )    draft coming soon  <br>

 ### Selected Papers Working in Progress